dfelinto/blender-manual/manual/scene_layout/collections/collections.rst

 ----------

 Instance Offset X, Y Z
-   Applies a spatial offset of the instanced collections from the original object’s origin.
+   Applies a spatial offset of the instanced collections from the original object's origin.

 Line Art